Beyond the Sampled Token: Preserving Candidate Support in RLVR: Background and Preliminaries

 GRPO can be analyzed in gradient space under the learning dynamics framework of \cite{ren2024learning}.
-The dominant contribution to parameter updates comes from $\nabla_\theta A_{i,l}\gamma_{i,l}$.
-Here, the advantage $A_{i,l}$ can be viewed as a sequence-level adaptive learning rate that scales gradients from different responses $y_i$.
-Ignoring the contributions of the KL regularization and clipping terms (both primarily introduced for stability), the main optimization direction is:
+The dominant contribution to parameter updates comes from $\nabla_\theta A_i\gamma_{i,t}$.
+Here, the advantage $A_i$ can be viewed as a response-level adaptive learning rate that scales gradients from different responses $y_i$.
+Ignoring the KL and clipping terms (both primarily introduced for stability), the main optimization direction is: